 A student credit card can be a helpful way to budget for unplanned costs while you’re studying.

 They are designed for students studying at university or college, so they are slightly different from a normal credit card.
 Here are some features you can expect to find with a student credit card:

 - benefits tailored to student needs, such as travel perks or mobile payments

 - low interest introductory rates for purchases and balance transfers

 - lower credit limits to keep your spending under control

 - different application criteria

 Are credit cards free?

-In Ireland, you pay a ‘Government Stamp Duty’ on your credit card account.
+No, in Ireland you pay a ‘Government Stamp Duty’ on your credit card account.
 The rate for credit cards is €30 per year per credit card account.
-Your card issuer will typically collect Stamp Duty on 1st April, in arrears.
+Your card issuer will typically collect Stamp Duty on 1st April in arrears.